Vampire Survivors: Downloadable content

-The first paid DLC expansion for the game, titled Legacy of the Moonspell, was announced on December 6, 2022.
-Inspired by Japanese folklore and anime, it adds thirteen weapons, eight characters, and a new stage featuring enemies designed after yōkai and oni.
+The first paid downloadable content (DLC) expansion, Legacy of the Moonspell, was announced on December 6, 2022.
+Inspired by Japanese folklore and anime, it adds thirteen weapons, eight characters, and a stage featuring enemies designed after yōkai and oni.
 The expansion was released on December 15, 2022, for macOS, Windows, and Xbox platforms, with a mobile release in early 2023.
-A second paid DLC expansion, Tides of Foscari, was released in April 2023.
-It introduces new weapons and characters and features a new stage inspired by fairy tales.
+A second paid expansion, Tides of Foscari, was released in April 2023.
+It introduces 13 weapons, 8 characters and a passive only obtained with some of the characters and in both stages.
+In addition, Tides of Foscari features two stages inspired by fairy tales.
+A third original expansion, Legacy of the Bloodmoon, released on August 28, 2026.
+It adds 12 characters, 18 new weapons, 1 new passive item, and a stage described as the "evil twin" of Legacy of the Moonspell.

-The game has also released DLC expansions featuring elements from other video games.
-Emergency Meeting, based on Innersloth's Among Us, was released on December 18, 2023.
-Operation Guns, based on Konami's Contra, was released on May 9, 2024.
+The game has released expansions featuring elements from other video games.
+Emergency Meeting, based on Innersloth's Among Us, was released on December 18, 2023, with 15 weapons, 9 characters and 8 passives.
+It features a stage based on the Among Us map Polus.
+Operation Guns, based on Konami's Contra, was released on May 9, 2024, with 12 characters, 22 weapons and 2 stages, as well as a passive.
 Ode to Castlevania, based on Konami's Castlevania series, was released on October 31, 2024, coinciding with Halloween.
+It is the largest DLC, with 80 characters on release, and was updated to add 16 more, over 100 weapons, with weapons being added later, and one huge stage, with more weapons and characters than the base game.
 Galante said that Ode to Castlevania was a "full circle moment" for him with the game.
 The Ode to Castlevania includes voicework from Neil Newbon as Dracula and SungWon Cho as Richter Belmont.
-Emerald Diorama, based on Square Enix's SaGa: Emerald Beyond, was released for free on April 10, 2025.
-Ante Chamber, based on LocalThunk's Balatro, was released for free on October 28, 2025.
+Emerald Diorama, based on Square Enix's SaGa: Emerald Beyond, was released for free on April 10, 2025, adding 16 characters, 35 weapons, a stage and a 'glimmer' mechanic.
+Ante Chamber, a small expansion based on LocalThunk's Balatro, was released for free on October 28, 2025, with 4 characters, 8 weapons, a stage based on Balatros UI and a passive.